24A31A4613/Personal-Chatbot-Askify/README.md

 # Personal Chatbot – Askify 🤖

 Askify is a personalized AI chatbot built using Python and web technologies.
 It allows users to interact with an intelligent assistant through a simple and user-friendly interface.

+## Purpose
+This project was built for learning and demonstrating chatbot development.
+# Personal Chatbot – Askify 🤖

+Askify is a personalized AI chatbot built using Python and web technologies.
+It allows users to interact with an intelligent assistant through a simple and user-friendly interface.